Andrew Burn (professor): Kineikonic Mode

-Burn established the theory of the Kineikonic Mode in 2003 with David Parker.
+Burn established the theory of the Kineikonic Mode in 2003 with BFI researcher David Parker.
 It was proposed as a general theory of film semiotics, but has often been used to explore the way that informal digital video production can construct, represent or dramatize the identities of young filmmakers.
 The term adapts two Greek words which signify "moving image".
 It provides a way to study how modes such as speech, music, dramatic action are orchestrated by the grammars of filming and editing to create meaning for makers and viewers.

 The theory can be applied to a number of cultural forms, including film, video, video game and animation.
 The concept of "mode" is derived from multimodal theory.
 By studying each mode individually and together, analysts can understand how the meaning of a text is constructed.